Albion Rovers F.C.: Run to Scottish Cup Quarter Final

 In 2013–14, Rovers best cup run in decades saw them reach the quarter final against Rangers, having beaten local rivals top flight Motherwell 1–0 in the fourth round.
 After a controversial late equaliser at Ibrox, Rovers were held to a 1–1 draw but lost 2–0 in the replay.

-League 2
+League Two and Lowland League

-Rovers currently play in Scottish League Two.
-In recent seasons they have flirted with slipping into the League Two play-offs; they made a remarkable escape under manager Kevin Harper in 2018–19 and were again in 9th place (one place above the play-off drop zone) when football was suspended in March 2020 due to Covid 19.
-Harper left the club after two years in May 2020 and was replaced by Brian Reid, whose playing career covered Morton, Rangers, Burnley, Blackpool, Dunfermline, Queen Of the South and Ayr United.
-He also won two caps for Scotland Under 21s.
+Rovers struggled following relegation to League 2 in 2018, fighting to avoid the 'Club 42’ play-off position in most seasons thereafter.
+They made a remarkable escape under manager Kevin Harper in 2018–19 and were in 9th place (one place above the play-off drop zone) when football was suspended in March 2020 due to COVID-19.
+However, in season 2022–23 Rovers finished bottom of the league and faced The Spartans, losing 2–1 over two legs, and were relegated to the Lowland Football League for 2023–24.